+What do insurance adjusters look for?
 When it comes to a personal injury claim, insurance adjusters are not on the victim’s side or pals.
 They are linked to the case to ensure that the maximum money possible is paid to the victim of the incident to avoid a lawsuit.
-Their goals are opposite to yours.
+Their goals are opposite to the victim’s.
 The insurance adjusters follow the below tactics to make the plaintiff accept a low settlement offer.

 The insurance adjuster’s goal is to convince you to accept a settlement before a trial at court.
-As a result, they will force you to agree with a low ball settlement offer soon after the accident.
+As a result, they will force you to agree to a lowball settlement offer soon after the accident.
 They will engage you in discussion and attempt to persuade you to take the money offered by the insurance company.

-Don’t accept the initial settlement.
+It is advisable not to accept the initial settlement.
 It may take a few days for your body to show signs of injury.
-Some injuries will be minor and, it may take more days to experience the severity of the damages.
+Some injuries will be minor, and it may take more days to experience the severity of the damages.
 Before signing anything, it’s a good idea to speak with a personal injury lawyer.

 Seeking permission to view your medical records